 Student Visa in UK vs US

-Tier-4 is the full-time student visa of the UK.
-The overall cost of the Tier-4 UK visa is around £350.
+If you're planning to study in the UK, you'll need a student visa to enter and stay there for the duration of your studies.
+The most common type of visa for international students is the Tier-4 student visa in the UK.
+The overall cost of the Tier-4 UK visa is around £350 (INR 36,660).
 If a dependent is also coming with you, the same visa fee will be required.
-You also need to pay an international surcharge of £705
+You also need to pay an international surcharge of £705 (INR 73,850).

 The visa officer might or might not call you for the interview round.